 The House Natural Resources Committee has chimed in on social, parodying Patagonia’s design:

-More fake news?!
-It is hard to know what’s true in the news these days (or maybe it’s been that way for a long time, but we haven’t pointed it out, like #metoo).
+Sure, it is hard to know what’s true in the news these days of “fake news” (or maybe it’s been that way for a long time, but we haven’t pointed it out, like #metoo).